 Cooking food recipes in Virginia has been a tradition for over three centuries.
 Virginia was famous for its good food and hospitality.
 By 1699, when Williamsburg was founded, Virginians were enjoying meals unrivaled in any of America’s other colonies.

-The Tidewater forests and waterways were well-stocked with fish and game.
+Food recipes in the Tidewater area of Virginia were prepared with fish and game from the Tidewater forests and waterways.
 Domestic animals, vegetables and fruits from England thrived in the new climate.
 The first settlers had brought wheat with them, but were introduced to corn by the Native Americans.
 Soon they were growing more corn than wheat.
 Engaged one way or another in tobacco growing, almost all Virginians lived on the land.

 The taverns of Williamsburg offered meals, drinks and lodging.
 Each tavern-keeper was expected to provide his patrons with a choice of fish, meat, fruits and vegetables in season.
 In addition to a choice of wines, only those taverns with good cooks in the kitchen following cooking food recipes were profitable.